10/30/2024

 speaker

-Your next question comes from the line of a Drew Ray Mary from Morgan Stanley, please go ahead.
+Your next question comes from the line of Drew Raymary from Morgan Stanley.
+Please go ahead.

 speaker

-Hey, Padenta, thanks for taking the questions.
-Just I'll sneak into, this should be pretty quick, but Pat, maybe on EOS, I think in your part of the slide deck, you're talking about it laying the foundation for future implant growth, and maybe just pull a little bit more context there, especially against what that means for the record EOS orders that you're seeing with Insights.
-Are you embedding volume-based commitments with every new order from EOS, whether it's an upgrade or replacement?
+Hey Pat and Todd, thanks for taking the questions.
+Just, I'll sneak into, this should be pretty quick, but Pat, maybe on EOS, I think in your part of the slide deck, you were talking about it laying the foundation for future implant growth.
+And maybe just put a little bit more context there, especially against what that means for the record EOS orders that you're seeing with Insights.
+Are you embedding volume-based commitments with kind of like every new order from EOS, whether it's an upgrade or replacement?
 So maybe just talk to us a little bit about that.
-And then Todd, just on the gross margin for the quarter, it came in a little bit weaker than we were expecting.
-I know you highlighted product mix, but we saw lateral continue to take more shares.
-So just talk to us a little bit more about why it was a little bit softer first, maybe our expectations and what you're thinking about for the fourth quarter.
+And then, Todd, just on the gross margin for the quarter, it came in a little bit weaker than we were expecting.
+I know you highlighted product mix.
+But we saw Lateral kind of continue to take more shares, so just talk to us a little bit more about why it was a little bit softer versus maybe our expectations and what you're kind of thinking about for the fourth quarter.
 Thanks for taking the questions.

 speaker